 The USTR also has created several administrative categories for country identification in the Special 301 Report.
 "Priority Watch List" countries are those whose acts, policies, and practices warrant concern, but do not meet all of the criteria for identification as a Priority Foreign Country.
 The USTR may place a country on the Priority Watch List when the country lacks proper intellectual property protection and has a market of significant U.S. interest.
-"Watch List"
+"Watch List" countries have intellectual property protection inadequacies that are less severe than those on the Priority Watch List, but still attract U.S. attention.
+Just being on one of the Special 301 lists may induce countries to improve their IPR protection.
+Finally, countries identified for "Section 306" are monitored for compliance with bilateral intellectual property agreements used to resolve investigations under section 301.
+Additionally, the USTR launches out-of-cycle reviews (OCRs) on countries to monitor their progress on intellectual property issues.
+OCRs are conducted on countries that USTR considers to require further review and may result in status changes for the following year's Special 301 report.

-63 For the Special 301 provisions, see 19 U.S.C. §2242; Trade Act of 1974, as amended, (P.L.
+60 For the Special 301 provisions, see 19 U.S.C. §2242; Trade Act of 1974, as amended, (P.L.
 93-618), §182.